 Stories of Impact

 Bakari is a young man who lives in rural Tanzania south of Dar es Salaam with his parents and siblings.
 Growing up in this region Bakari is all too familiar with the water crisis.
 Read more about how Bakari solved his family's water crisis and that of many in his village.Read more

-To help us reach more people in need of safe water and sanitation in Tanzania, donate today.Donate
+To help end the water crisis in Tanzania, donate today.Donate